aicenter/GenerativeModels.jl/README.md

 # GenerativeModels.jl

-This library contains a collection of generative models for anomaly detection.
+This library contains a collection of generative models.
 It uses trainable
 [`ConditionalDists.jl`](https://github.com/aicenter/ConditionalDists.jl) that
 can be used in conjuction with [`Flux.jl`](https://github.com/FluxML/Flux.jl)